 New publications are added regularly.

 The author of the publications is ECSA’s Senior Research Officer, Dr Daniel Marx.
-Daniel is a political scientist with a particular interest in elections and has been an electoral observer in a number of Middle East-North African countries.
+Daniel is a political scientist with a particular interest in elections and has been an electoral observer in Middle East-North African countries.
 He holds a Master’s in Political Science from the Institut d’Etudes Politiques (France) and a PhD from the Universidad Autónoma de Madrid (Spain).
 His PhD thesis was titled ‘How to rig elections.
 An analysis of electoral manipulation strategies in Algeria, Morocco and Tunisia, 1989-2009.’
 Daniel’s research interests are electoral systems, political representation, election integrity and electoral fraud.

 In-depth analysis of a particular topic of interest.
 Research reports are generally the outcome of a research project.